 There are some features you don't get here with the iPhone XR, such as a Night mode for the camera, 5G or an OLED display.
 If you can handle a smaller phone, the 4.7-inch iPhone SE is even cheaper while offering a faster processor.
 Some may want to wait until this fall to see what the iPhone 13 will offer.
-But based on my iPhone XR review, Apple's big-screen phone is still worth buying for those on a budget.
+But based on my iPhone XR review, Apple's big-screen phone is worth buying for those on a budget.

 iPhone XR review cheat sheet: What you need to know